-(a) The Trust is intended to qualify as a "qualified settlement fund" within the meaning of Section 1.468B-1 et seq. of the Treasury Regulations promulgated under Section 468B of the IRC (the "QSF Regulations"), and, to the extent permitted under applicable law, for state and local income tax purposes.
-Notwithstanding anything to the contrary herein, no provision in this Trust Agreement or the TAFT IV TDP shall be construed or implemented in a manner that would cause the Trust to fail to qualify as a Qualified Settlement Fund within the meanings of the QSF Regulations.
-The Directors may retain tax advisors to seek one or more private letter rulings from the Internal Revenue Service for TAFT IV if they determine that it is advisable to do so.
+(a) The Trust is intended to qualify as one or more "qualified settlement funds" within the meaning of the QSF Regulations, and, to the extent permitted under applicable law, for state and local income tax purposes.
+Notwithstanding anything to the contrary herein, no provision in this Trust Agreement or the TAFT IX TDP shall be construed or implemented in a manner that would cause the Trust to fail to qualify as one or more "qualified settlement funds" within the meaning of the QSF Regulations or under corresponding or similar provisions of relevant state or local law.
+The Trust shall be treated as a qualified settlement fund from the earliest date possible, and the Parties agree to any relation-back election required to treat the Trust as a qualified settlement fund from the earliest date possible.

-(b) The Managing Trustee shall be the "administrator" of the Trust within the meaning of Treasury Regulation Section 1.468B-2(k)(3) and, in such capacity, such administrator shall (i) prepare and timely file, or cause to be prepared and timely filed, such income tax and other tax returns and statements required to be filed and shall timely pay all taxes required to be paid by the Trust out of the Trust Assets, which assets may be sold by the Directors to the extent necessary to satisfy tax liabilities of the Trust, and (ii) comply with all applicable tax reporting and withholding obligations.
+(b) The Managing Director shall be the "administrator" of the Trust within the meaning of Treasury Regulation Section 1.468B-2(k)(3) and, in such capacity, such administrator shall (i) prepare and timely file, or cause to be prepared and timely filed, such income tax and other tax returns and statements required to be filed and shall timely pay all taxes required to be paid by the Trust out of the Trust Assets, which assets may be sold by the Directors to the extent necessary to satisfy tax liabilities of the Trust, (ii) be responsible for all tax reporting, filing and withholding requirements for the Trust and comply with all applicable tax reporting, filing and withholding obligations, (iii) send copies of any tax filings and returns of the Trust to Walgreens, in accordance with the WTSA, (iv) cooperate in the provision of documentation to Walgreens in accordance with Section IV.G of the WTSA, and (v) obtain federal and state taxpayer identification numbers for the Trust and provide the same to the Directors and Walgreens.

-(c) Subject to Section 6.3(b) above, following the Effective Date, the Directors shall be responsible for all of the Trust's tax matters, including, without limitation, tax audits, claims, defenses and proceedings.
-The Directors shall be responsible for causing the Trust to satisfy all requirements necessary to qualify and maintain qualification of the Trust as a qualified settlement fund within the meaning of the QSF Regulations and shall take no action that could cause the Trust to fail to qualify as a qualified settlement fund within the meaning of the QSF Regulations.
+(c) Subject to Section 6.3(a) and (b) above and (d) below, following the Effective Date, the Directors shall be responsible for all of the Trust's tax matters, including, without limitation, tax audits, claims, defenses and proceedings.
+Subject to Section IV.Gof the WTSA, the Directors shall be responsible for causing the Trust to satisfy all requirements necessary to maintain qualification of the Trust as one or more "qualified settlement funds" within the meaning of the QSF Regulations and under corresponding or similar provisions of relevant state or local law.
+The Directors shall take no action that could cause the Trust to fail to qualify as one or more "qualified settlement funds" within the meaning of the QSF Regulations of relevant state or local law or that is inconsistent with such treatment.